simplybusiness/puppet-redis-centos/README.md

 --------
 This is a puppet module for installing Redis server which has been built and tested on CentOS 5.8

-The installation process is based on [Elliot Burggeman's](http://www.ebrueggeman.com/blog/install-redis-centos-56) installation instructions.
+The installation process is based on <a href="http://bit.ly/PNXiJQ" target="_blank">Elliot Burggeman's</a> installation instructions.

 Usage
 -----